christianboothby/drug-reviews/Technical Report .md

 2. Postive word ratio
 3. Helpful vote count

-Overall, the higher the total mean prediction, the more positivly rated the drug according to our model and our dataset.
+Overall, the higher the total mean prediction, the more positively rated the drug according to our model and our dataset.
 This could be used to look for alternative drugs on demand and successfully answers research question 1.

 **Question 2: Did positively rated drugs get different reviews from negatively rated drugs?**